HomeNationsChinaCao WeiEmperors: 220-266

 [2] The posthumous name, Lièzǔ, was pre-selected in 237 during the emperor's lifetime and was formally bestowed after his death in 239.

-[3] Deposed and demoted to prince: Qí wáng (齊王) [title held before accession]; demoted to duke: Shàolíng xiàngōng (邵陵縣公) [conferred by the ruler of Jin, 266].
+[3] Deposed and demoted to prince: Qí wáng (齊王) [the title had held before accession]; demoted to duke: Shàolíng xiàngōng (邵陵縣公) [conferred by the ruler of Jin, 266].

 [4] Abdicated and was demoted to prince: Chénliú wáng (陳留王) [conferred by the ruler of Jin, 266].